quarkus-qe/quarkus-test-suite/README.md

 - AgroalPoolTest, will cover how the db pool is managed in terms of IDLE-timeout, max connections and concurrency.

+### `sql-db/reactive-rest-data-panache`

+This is a subset of `sql-db/panache-flyway` module modified to use RESTEasy Reactive instead of RESTEasy Classic.

+It focuses on single topic: https://quarkus.io/guides/rest-data-panache.

+Base application is reduced to two REST resources:
+- `ApplicationResource`, which extends `PanacheEntityResource`, and its Panache entities: `ApplicationEntity`, `VersionEntity`, `ServiceEntity`.
+- `UserResource`, which extends `PanacheRepositoryResource`, a Panache repository facade `UserRepository` and related Panache entity `UserEntity`.

+Tests cover the supported functionality of `rest-data-panache`: CRUD operations, `json` and `hal+json` data types, invalid input, filtering, sorting, pagination.

 ### `security/basic`

 Verifies the simplest way of doing authn/authz.